javascript-tutorial/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 ## Methods in constructor

-Using constuctor functions to create objects gives a great deal of flexibility.
-The constructor function may have parameters that define how to construct the object, what to put in it.
+Using constructor functions to create objects gives a great deal of flexibility.
+The constructor function may have parameters that define how to construct the object, and what to put in it.

 Of course, we can add to `this` not only properties, but methods as well.